Sakura and Snow

 "He said you were leaving us."

-Subaru looked at the Hidden Priestess of Ise, met her dark eyes briefly, and then glanced aside.
+Subaru looked at the hidden priestess of Ise, met her dark eyes briefly, and then glanced aside.
 He could still feel her presence in the doorway, though, could sense her standing there and watching him with her usual calm alertness.
 She was a gathering of shadows in her sober skirt and sweater, like the storm clouds she was named for, and as serene in her outward manner as those clouds were too, before they turned to thunder.
 Swallowing down his apprehension, he tried to match her quiet with his own.

 "Yes," he replied.
 "I'm leaving."